 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

-Outside of your degree, work experience in supportive roles with vulnerable groups can allow you to further develop your communication and problem-solving skills, and experience different working environments.
-Learning about the social and psychological difficulties facing these groups is also beneficial.
+Outside of your degree, work experience in supportive roles with vulnerable groups can allow you to develop your communication and problem-solving skills.
+You'll also learn about the social and psychological difficulties facing these groups.
 Vulnerable groups might include elderly people, those with disabilities, children and young people, and those with mental health issues, physical health difficulties or injuries.

 Search for placements and find out more about work experience and internships.

-Key employers are the National Health Service (NHS) and local government, deploying occupational therapists within mental health services, hospital departments such as accident and emergency, or within social services.
+The majority of graduates move into a clinical career in occupational therapy.
+Key employers are the NHS and local government, where you could work within mental health services, hospital departments such as accident and emergency (A&E), or social services.